dlphan/dlphan.github.io/README.md

 __Volunteer program of SEEDS.
 ( 05/2018 )__
 *Position: Volunteer*
-Give gifts and support changing new electric bulb to poor families in Long An.
+Give gifts and help poor family with changing bulb in Long An.

 ------